Welcome to Nursery!

 Please ensure your child has a change of clothes in their bag or on their peg.
 They frequently have accidents or get wet playing in the water.
 The children are much happier to change into their own clothes rather than the spare school clothes.

 Please can you make sure names are in children's clothes especially school jumpers.
 It is tricky to match the right clothes to the right child without a name!

-Our Forest School session is on a Thursday morning.
+We spend a lot of time outside in Nursery using the Schools Forest School area.
 Please send your child with a warm, waterproof coat and wellies.
 If you have a waterproof all-in-one or waterproof trousers you would like you child to wear, please include this.
 We have some spare wellies but not many.

 Helping your child at home

 Here are a few ways you could help your child develop their independence at Nursery:

 - practice putting on their coat

 - drink from a cup

 - counting everyday objects and things that they see

 In Nursery we are able to share our work with you via an online app called Tapestry .